Will you join us in November?

 Professional Development is a form of Self Care

-Don’t forget to mark your calendars for the next NADSFL Annual Conference in San Diego, November 16-18, 2021.
+Don’t forget to mark your calendars for the NADSFL Annual Conference, November 15-17, 2022.

 Please check the Documents page for NADSFL guidance resources during the Covid-19 challenges.
 The document will be updated as new resources become available.
 You may also download Online Learning Ideas here.
 Our sister organization, NCSSFL has posted a Resource Bank and The National Network for Early Language Learning (NNELL) also offers these great ideas.
 Leslie Grahn also has curated Resources for the Shift to Online and Blended Learning.